antimony-lang/antimony/docs/developers/contributing.md

 ## Getting in touch

-If you want to submit a patch, file a bug, suggest a feature or have questions about something, please send a mail to the [public mailing list](https://lists.sr.ht/~garritfra/sabre) of the project.
+If you have a question, found a potential bug or want to engage with the community, you can join the [matrix room](https://matrix.to/#/#sabre:matrix.slashdev.space?via=matrix.slashdev.space) of this project.
+If you prefer to stay away from matrix, you can also send a mail (or a patch) to the [public mailing list](https://lists.sr.ht/~garritfra/sabre).

 ## Fixing things and adding features

-If you want to contribute to the compiler itself, the easiest way to get started is to look at the [TODO file](https://git.sr.ht/~garritfra/sabre/tree/master/TODO) at the root of the project.
+If you want to contribute to the compiler itself, the easiest way to get started is to look at the [TODO file](https://github.com/garritfra/sabre/blob/master/TODO) at the root of the project.
 Usually, this is where important todo items are jotted down.

 You could also run the tests (`cargo test`) and see if any tests are ignored.
 Usually, if a bug is found in the wild, a failing but ignored test is written, so that it can be further investigated later.